LBC-LNBio/.github/profile/README.md

 <h3 align="left">🧬 &nbsp;About Us</h3>

 <p align=”justify>
   The Computational Biology Laboratory (<a href="https://lnbio.cnpem.br/thematic-programs/bioinformatics/">LBC</a>) is a cutting-edge laboratory housed within Brazilian Biosciences National Laboratory (<a href="https://lnbio.cnpem.br">LNBio</a>) at the Brazilian Center for Research in Energy and Materials (<a href="https://cnpem.br">CNPEM</a>) in Campinas/SP, Brazil.
-The LBC is committed to developing and applying advanced computational tools to solve complex biological problems, with a focus on structural biology, omics, and artificial intelligence in biology.
+The LBC is committed to developing and applying advanced computational tools to solve complex biological problems, focusing on structural biology, omics, and artificial intelligence in biology.

   Our multidisciplinary scientific team utilizes state-of-the-art technologies to analyze large datasets, investigate complex biological systems and develop innovative solutions to tackle some of the most challenging biological questions in the intersection of biology and computer science.
 With a deep commitment to excellence and a passion for innovation, the LBC is making significant contributions to the scientific community and driving the field of computational biology forward.
 </p>